-Peanut Butter — Opting for smooth creamy low carb peanut butter is best, especially if you choose to craft the little squares.
+Peanut Butter — Opting for smooth creamy keto peanut butter is best, especially if you choose to craft the little squares.
 Since you’ll have to bake them it really helps if they’re rolled into a thin and even layer.
 Crunchy peanut butter makes that difficult.

 It also REALLY helps if you soften the peanut butter before mixing your ingredients.
 Tossing it in the microwave will do the trick!
 I stir mine every 30 seconds until its nice and soft.

 Protein Powder — is what gives your low carb cocoa puffs that light, airy crunch.
 It IS the difference between sweet crunchy cereal and soft chewy brownie bites.

 Make sure to use a low carb chocolate protein powder you REALLY like.
 This isn’t the time to run out and try something new.
 If you don’t love the way your keto protein powder tastes by itself, then you won’t care for it in your low carb cocoa puffs either!